ericglau/cairo-ls/README.md

 ```
 3. Install Nile by following its [Getting started](https://github.com/OpenZeppelin/nile#getting-started) steps, or follow the [Cairo environment setup steps](https://www.cairo-lang.org/docs/quickstart.html).
 4. Open a .cairo file in your IDE or text editor.
+5. If your project's contracts directory is in a subfolder such as `src`, set the folder name using the `sourceDir` setting in your IDE or language client settings.